nolar/kopf/docs/memos.rst

 In-memory containers
 ====================

-Kopf prodives several ways of storing and exchanging the data in-memory between handlers and operators.
+Kopf provides several ways of storing and exchanging the data in-memory between handlers and operators.